-"shall": indicates requirements strictly to be followed in order to conform to the document.

-"should": indicates that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required.

-"may": indicates a course of action permissible within the limits of the document.

-"can": is used for statements of possibility and capability, whether material, physical or causal.
+- "shall": indicates requirements strictly to be followed in order to conform with the standard. - "should": indicates that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required.
+A 'should requirement' can be met in an equivalent way provided this can be demonstrated and justified. - "may": indicates a course of action permissible within the limits of the document. - "can": is used for statements of possibility and capability, whether material, physical or causal.

-Note: The defined terms and definitions are presented in italics and marked with an asterisk () in the main body of this document.

-F Version History

-At the General Assembly 2017 in Vancouver, Canada, the membership passed Motion 7 which requested that FSC puts in place a mechanism, building upon previous work, to develop a holistic policy to address conversion and its appropriate treatment at Principle, Criterion and Indicator levels.
-As per Board Meeting 77, a member-based and sub-chamber-balanced working group was established to develop the Policy to Address Conversion.
-Version 1-0 of the policy was drafted by this working group between August 2018 and December 2020 and subsequently finalized by the FSC Secretariat based on further membership input.

-Policy Elements
+ABBREVIATIONS

+- FM Forest Management

+- FPIC Free, Prior and Informed Consent

+- FSC Forest Stewardship Council

+- HCV High Conservation Value

+- MU Management Unit

+- P&C Principles and Criteria

+POLICY ELEMENTS
-1. With its creation in November 1994, FSC stipulated strict rules against conversion and deforestation.
-This Policy strengthens this position while providing avenues to remedy and compensate for social and environmental harms caused by conversion.

-With this policy, FSC demonstrates its continued and enhanced alignment with, and contributions to global commitments to end deforestation and to advance the restoration^{} of lost environmental values^{} and the restitution^{} of social harms^{} by:

-- providing a new and comprehensive definition of what constitutes conversion, - positioning FSC more strongly against any forms of conversion occurred after the policy's stipulated cut-off date (31 December 2020), - specifying a new model for the remediation of harms caused by conversion before that date, - 2.
-FSC requires organizations to demonstrate that they are not converting natural forests and/or High Conservation Value areas to plantations or other land uses and to demonstrate their conservation and restoration efforts through conformance with requirements in the FSC normative framework. - 3.
+- 1. With its creation in November 1994, FSC stipulated strict rules against conversion and deforestation.
+This policy strengthens this position while providing avenues to remedy and compensate for social and environmental harms caused by conversion.
+With this policy, FSC demonstrates its continued and enhanced alignment with, and contributions to global commitments to end deforestation and to advance the restoration of lost environmental values and the restitution of social harms by: - providing a new and comprehensive definition of what constitutes conversion, - positioning FSC more strongly against any forms of conversion occurring after the policy's stipulated cut-off date (31 December 2020), - specifying a new model for the remediation of harms caused by conversion between 1 December 1994 and 31 December 2020. - 2.
+FSC requires organizations to demonstrate that they are not converting natural forests and/or High Conservation Value areas to plantations or other land uses and to demonstrate their conservation and restoration efforts through conformity with requirements in the FSC normative framework. - 3.
 FSC aims to incentivize and advance the restoration and conservation of natural forest and restitution of social harms associated with conversion.
-For that purpose, for conversion after November 1994 and until 31 December 2020: - a) Organizations that were directly or indirectly involved in conversion1 on the management unit are eligible for FSC Forest Management certification of that management unit upon demonstrated conformance with the core requirements for the restitution of all social harms and proportionate remedy of environmental harms in the FSC Remedy Framework2. - b) Organizations that were not involved in conversion but have acquired a management unit where conversion has taken place, are eligible for FSC Forest Management certification of that management unit upon demonstrated conformance with the core requirements for the restitution of priority social harms and partial remedy of environmental harms in the FSC Remedy Framework.
+For that purpose, for conversion between 1 December 1994 and 31 December 2020: - a.
+Organizations that were directly or indirectly involved in conversion1 on the management unit are eligible for FSC Forest Management certification of that management unit upon demonstrated conformity with the core requirements for the restitution of all social harms and proportionate remedy of environmental harms in the FSC Remedy Framework2. - b.
+Organizations that were not involved in conversion but have acquired a management unit where conversion has taken place, are eligible for FSC Forest Management certification of that management unit upon demonstrated conformity with the core requirements for the restitution of priority social harms and partial remedy of environmental harms in the FSC Remedy Framework. - c.
+Organizations that were directly or indirectly involved in significant conversion3 are eligible to associate with FSC upon demonstrated conformity with the core requirements for the restitution of all social harms and proportionate remedy of environmental harms as well as the additional requirements determined in the FSC Remedy Framework.